Pooping more than usual can be caused by many factors. It’s not usually a cause for concern unless you have other symptoms.

 9. Irritable bowel syndrome

-Irritable bowel syndrome is a gastrointestinal disorder that affects the frequency of your bowel movements.
-There are a number of risk factors for developing IBS, including how well you move your food through your gastrointestinal tract.
+Irritable bowel syndrome (IBS) is a gastrointestinal disorder that affects the frequency of your bowel movements.
+There are several risk factors for developing IBS, including how well your body moves food through your gastrointestinal tract.

 - abdominal pain